Ray P. Authement College of Sciences

 College Contributions to Graduate Student Production

-In the previous five academic years, an average of 74 Master’s students in the College of Sciences earned their degrees each year, representing approximately 18% of the total number of students receiving Master’s degrees in the university.
-Thus, the College of Sciences produces a significant proportion of the Master’s degrees conferred by the university as a whole.
-In the previous five academic years, an average of 23 doctoral students advised or co-advised by faculty of College of Science earned their doctorate degree, representing approximately 40% of the doctorate degrees conferred by the university.
-Clearly, the College of Sciences is a major contributor of the university to graduate education.
+In the previous five academic years, an average of 70 Master's students in the College of Sciences earned their degrees each year, representing approximately 16% of the total number of students receiving Master's degrees in the university.
+Thus, the College of Sciences produces a significant proportion of the Master's degrees conferred by the University as a whole.
+In the previous five academic years, an average of 23 doctoral students advised or co-advised by faculty of College of Sciences earned their doctorate degree, representing approximately 40% of the doctorate degrees conferred by the University.
+Clearly, the College of Sciences is a major contributor of the University to graduate education.

 Faculty and students of the Ray P. Authement College of Sciences are a distinguished group of scholars, both within the United States and around the world, as highlighted by the following selected significant awards:

 - R.P.A.
-College of Sciences Distinguished Professors: Christov Christo, Dmitri Perkins (2012)
+College of Sciences Distinguished Professors: Christo Christov, Dmitri Perkins (2012)

 - R.P.A.
 College of Sciences Excellence in Teaching: Frank Ducrest (2012)